lsu-ddem/LSU-Pathways-Main/content/project/Middle School/index.md

 -	Use various forms of digital and emergent media to design their own products.
 -	Explore and analyze medical scenarios in the areas of forensics, comparative anatomy, ecology studies, biochemistry, microbiology, and bioinformatics.

+For a list of materials for this course please <a href="../../syllabi/IntroSTEMPathways.pdf" target="_blank">click here.</a>

 For a complete list of LDOE Jump Start universal courses please <a href="https://www.louisianabelieves.com/docs/default-source/jumpstart/draft-j-s-2-0-universal-courses.pdf" target="_blank">click here.</a>

 <br>